home

 Photo: Marco Argüello | Courtesy of Wallpaper

-Born in London to South African parents and raised between Greece and England, Zoë Paul’s tri-cultural upbringing informs her investigation of the boundaries between the private and public as well as the relationship between artist and community.
+Born in 1987 in London to South African parents and raised between Greece and England, Zoë Paul’s tri-cultural upbringing informs her investigation of the boundaries between the private and public as well as the relationship between artist and community.
 A sculptor and painter working in a variety of mediums including weaving, ceramics and beaded curtains, Paul revisits tradition via material and process, not to efface history but simply to reexamine it.
 Her works incorporate styles of picture-making from across history—ancient cave paintings, Byzantine iconography, classical Greek vases, as well as the digital pixels that compose virtual reality.
 She challenges prevailing ideas about ‘craft’ or femininity by peeling away the layers that time and convention have built.
 The ideas of labor and craftsmanship thus hold double meaning, pointing towards the process but also carrying a direct connection to matter and the maker.

-Zoë Paul (b.1987) completed her MA in Sculpture at the Royal College of Art, London in 2012.
-To date, she has had solo exhibitions in institutions across London, New York, Athens, Brussels, most recently Frieze’s No. 9 Cork Street, London (2022); the Museum of Modern Art, New York (2019 - 2021); Galerie de Sèvres in Paris (2020); The Intermission in Piraeus, Greece (2020); La Loge, Brussels (2019); and Spike Island, Bristol, UK (2018).
-She has participated in several group shows, including; How Long is Now at Israel Museum (2021); Recyclage/Surcyclage at Fondation Villa Datris in L’Isle-sur-la-Sorgue, France (2020); Landlord Colours: On Art, Economy, and Materiality at Cranbrook Art Museum in Detroit, USA (2019) and Infinity Has its Limits at SALTS in Basel (2018).
+Paul completed her MA in Sculpture at the Royal College of Art, London in 2012.
+To date, she has had solo exhibitions in institutions across London, New York, Athens, Brussels, including at MO.CO in Montpellier, France (2024); Zeynep Çinili Hamam in Istanbul (2023); blank projects at No.9 Cork Street, London (2022); the Museum of Modern Art, New York (2019 - 2021); Galerie de Sèvres, Paris (2020); The Intermission, Piraeus (2020); La Loge, Brussels (2019); and Spike Island, Bristol (2018).
+She has participated in several group shows, including; Shades of Daphne at Kasmin, New York (2023), How Long is Now at Israel Museum, Jerusalem(2021); Recyclage/Surcyclage at Fondation Villa Datris, L’Isle-sur-la-Sorgue (2020); Landlord Colours: On Art, Economy, and Materiality at Cranbrook Art Museum, Detroit, USA (2019) and Infinity Has its Limits at SALTS, Basel (2018).

 curriculum vitae